aigis-styleguide/aigis/src/en/Documantation/configs.md

 ---|---
 String or Array|undefined

-Specify dependent file and directory for styleguide.
+Specify dependent file and directory for style guide.
 The specified file and directory is copied to destination directory.

 > #### Example
 ```yaml